Are your Aloe plant leaves getting flat?

 2. Add Fertilizers After A Few Weeks

-Fertilizers are key to make plants stronger!
+Fertilizers are key to making plants stronger!

 If you do not provide adequate fertilizer to the plant, it won't grow as well as you'd expect.